home-assistant/home-assistant.io/source/_components/binary_sensor.rfxtrx.markdown

 ha_category: Binary Sensor
 ---

 The `rfxtrx` platform support binary sensors that communicate in the frequency range of 433.92 MHz.
+The rfxtrx binary sensor component provides support for them.

 Many cheap sensors available on the web today are based on a particular RF chip called *PT-2262*.
-This kind of chip is supported by the rfxtrx platform under the *Lighting4* protocol.
-The rfxtrx binary sensor component provides support for those sensors.
+Depending on the running firmware on the RFXcom box, some of them may be recognized under the X10 protocol but most of them are recognized under the *Lighting4* protocol.
+The rfxtrx binary sensor component provides some special options for them, while other rfxtrx protocols should work too.

 # Setting up your devices
 Once you have set up your [rfxtrx hub](/components/rfxtrx/), the easiest way to find your binary sensors is to add this to your `configuration.yaml`: